-Because closing costs and fees are not exactly insignificant (they average about $2,000 to $3,000, depending on the state you live in) be sure to decide whether it makes the most sense to pay cash at closing or add them to your loan.
+Because closing costs and fees are not exactly insignificant (they average about $2,000 or more on a $200,000 loan, depending on the state you live in) be sure to decide whether it makes the most sense to pay cash at closing or add them to your loan.
 The former is ideal for anyone who wants to pay the least long term, while rolling them into the loan might be the better option for someone who doesn’t want to dip into savings.

 Another option is a “zero closing cost” mortgage, where you may pay a slightly higher interest rate in exchange for your lender ponying up at closing.
 Again, this makes the most sense for someone who doesn’t have the cash on hand for closing costs or who might not stay in their new home long enough to recoup those costs and start benefiting from lower home refinance rates.
 If you’re aiming to stay in your home long term, you’ll probably pay more going this route.